PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 * DONE: Works for me.
 HiPriority: Inventory full not producing any messages. 	alexaille

-* HiPriority: NPCs are generating a lot of errors.
+* DONE: HiPriority: NPCs are generating a lot of errors.
 Real_Ganster
  - Citizens running command `mines` as player
 ` Prison |  VaultEconomyWrapper.getBalance(): Error: Cannot get economy for player vote so returning a value of 0.
 Failed to get an bukkit offline player.`
  - https://pastebin.com/JusySWDs